06th March 2020

 Therefore, a curriculum that values and finds a balance between both skills and knowledge is the goal.
 Prioritising one over the other can create significant gaps in children’s learning.
 In fact, as Matthew Purves, Ofsted’s Deputy Director for Schools, says, to pitch one approach over the other creates a ‘false dichotomy’.

 So, should education be about getting children to know more facts?
 Or should it be about encouraging them to try things out and solve problems?
 Knowledge or skills?
 As we’ve seen, the answer is ‘both’.
-Knowledge and skills both have a purpose and the best curricula ensure the right balance between them.
+Knowledge and skills both have a purpose and the best curricula ensure the right balance and interplay between them.
 They are inseparable and, as Purves says, ‘intimately linked’.

-At Cornerstones, we take the balanced approach to curriculum design and recognise the importance of both knowledge and skills in equipping children for their lives and future learning.
+At Cornerstones, we take a balanced approach to curriculum design and recognise the importance of both knowledge and skills in equipping children for their lives and future learning.
 The Cornerstones skills and knowledge framework that underpins all curriculum projects provides clear subject endpoints, giving schools the assurance of national curriculum coverage and progression.

 To find out how Cornerstones can help you cover knowledge and skills in your curriculum, contact us on 03333 20 8000, email us at firstname.lastname@example.org or click here to book a free demo.

 I’ll finish this blog with the words of Ofsted’s HMCI, Amanda Spielman, who perfectly sums up the relationship between skills and knowledge in curriculum design:

 ‘Skills matter and they cannot be separated from knowledge.
 They are, if you like, the ‘know-how’ in applying the ‘known’.
 Knowledge and the capacity it provides to apply skills and deepen understanding are, therefore, essential ingredients of successful curriculum design.’